 The Pell Plus Grant reduces a qualifying student's financial obligation, thus reducing overall student loan debt.

-A grant awarded to undergraduate students who have not earned a bachelor or professional degree and who have exceptional need.
+A grant awarded to undergraduate students who have not earned a bachelor or professional degree and who have exceptional financial need.
 Funds are limited and priority is given to Federal Pell Grant recipients.
 The Federal SEOG grant does not have to be repaid.

-Provides part-time, on-campus jobs for students with financial need.There is NOT a guarantee of employment.
-The money earned is not disbursed to the University bill.
+The Federal Work-Study (FWS) program is a government-funded program available that provides par-time on campus jobs to students with financial need as defined by the Federal Government.There is NOT a guarantee of employment.
+The award shown in a student's award letter is the maximum amount that can be earned as a FWS employee, but the funds for this award are not applied to the student's University bill.
 Instead, the student will receive a paycheck biweekly for the actual hours worked.
-Do not subtract this amount when figuring the amount that you will owe to the University.
-The award shown is the maximum amount that can be earned as a FWS employee.
-If you do not choose to be employed or do not find a job, this award is not available as cash and will not be replaced with other aid except loans.
+Students who are offered FWS in their financial aid package should NOT subtract this amount when figuring the amount that they will owe to the University.
+If you do not choose to be employed or do not find a job, this award is not available as cash and will not be replaced with other aid.

 Federal Direct Loans must be repaid.
 Repayment begins 6 months after the student graduates, withdraws, or drops below half-time status.
 Your financial need determines whether the loan is subsidized (the government pays the interest while the student is in school) or unsubsidized (the student is responsible for the interest while attending school).
 The federal government sets the interest rates.
-The rate for both the subsidized and unsubsidized Federal Direct Stafford Loan is a variable/fixed rate that is set every July 1.
+The rate for both the subsidized and unsubsidized Federal Direct Loans is a variable/fixed rate that is set every July 1.
 The government also regulates how much a student may borrow each year.
-This amount is based on the number of completed or accepted credits at Pitt-Greensburg.
+This amount is based on the number of completed or accepted credits at Pitt-Greensburg: